Use Azure DevOps Server to trigger a parallel testing task

 If the UFT One html report and the archive file were uploaded to Azure Storage, you can access these in the storage container.

-If you abort a job in the middle of the test run, the results of all tests executed until the stop of the job are saved into a Results###.xml file in the %UFT_LAUNCHER%\res\Report_###\ folder.
+If you abort a job in the middle of the test run, the results of all tests executed before the job stopped are saved into a Results###.xml file in the %UFT_LAUNCHER%\res\Report_###\ folder.

 Note: In a parallel test run, tests with incorrect device or browser settings are not run and run results contain only the results of tests that are run in a pipeline.